wassson/tik/README.md

 ### Writing code

-As you write code, `tik` will intelligently create `tiks` that store your changes with contextual `tik messages`.
+As you write code, Tik will intelligently create `tiks` that store your changes with contextual `tik messages`.
 You can either wait for `tik` to group `tiks` and create a commit for you, or when you're ready, run `tik -c` and let `tik` create a commit and commit message for you.

 ### The future

-Ideally, `tik` should be its own solution rather than an abstraction on top of `git`, but this will take some time.
+Ideally, `tik` should be its own solution rather than an abstraction on top of `git`, but it will take some time to play around and find the proper implementation.